semuconsulting/pyubx2/README.md

 can be readily added to the appropriate dictionary.
 Message payload definitions must conform to the following rules:
 * attribute names must be unique within each message class
 * attribute types must be one of the valid types (I1, U1, etc.)
-* repeating groups are defined as nested dicts and must be preceded by an attribute which contains the number of repeats (see NAV-SVINFO by way of example).
-If this attribute is named 'numCh', the code will identity it automatically; if the attribute is given a different name, ubxmessage.py will need to be modified to identify it explicitly.
-If such an attribute is *not* present, the code will need to be modified to handle this particular message type as an exception to the norm e.g. deduce the number of repeats from the payload length.
+* repeating groups must be defined as a tuple ('numr', {dict}), where 'numr' is the name of the preceding attribute containing the number of repeats (or 'None' if there isn't one), and {dict} is the nested dictionary of repeating items.
+See NAV-SVINFO by way of example.
-* repeating attribute names are suffixed with a two-digit index (svid_01, svid_02, etc.)
+* repeating attribute names are parsed with a two-digit index (svid_01, svid_02, etc.)

 ## Graphical Client